Prostate Cancer Treatment

 Prostate cancer usually grows very slowly.
 Most men with prostate cancer are older than 65 years and do not die from the disease.

 Summit provides advanced prostate cancer treatment, including alternative treatments like CyberKnife radiosurgery, TrueBeam HD radiotherapy, and Radixact™ TomoTherapy.
-Prostate cancer treatments may include include surgery, radiation therapy, chemotherapy, and targeted brachytherapy.
+Prostate cancer treatments may include include surgery, radiation therapy, and chemotherapy.